bentoml/BentoML/README.md

 model is trained by the data science team, they hand it over to the engineering team to refine and optimize code and creates an API, before DevOps can deploy.

-And most importantly, Data Science teams want to continously monitor the models deployed in production and ship new models quickly.
-But it takes months for engineering teams to build a model serving & deployment solution that allow data science teams to ship new models in a repeatable and reliable way.
+And most importantly, Data Science teams want to continously repeat this process, monitor the models deployed in production and ship new models quickly.
+It often takes months for an engineering team to build a model serving & deployment solution that allow data science teams to ship new models in a repeatable and reliable way.

 BentoML is a framework designed to solve this problem.
 It provides high-level APIs for Data Science team to create prediction services, abstract away DevOps'